How Optimization Errors are Calculated: the Details

 - Next, the average curve is computed.
 At each of Nf frequencies, the average of the dB SPL values for each of the Np listening positions is calculated.
 This becomes the target curve for the responses at all Np listening positions for this pass of the optimizer.

 - Compute the sum of the squares of these errors, then divide by Np and take the square root to calculate the seat-to-seat RMS error over frequency and position.
 This error will be designated errorStS.
-This is a single number representing the seat-to-seat response variation.
+This is a single number representing the seat-to-seat response variation of all the listening positions.

 Calculating the Total Error